Max-Xie-593/CS6313-code/README.md

 express Vidzy

-# Install nodemon Monk & ejs (monk and ejs should be installed with npm install)
+# Install nodemon & ejs (ejs should be installed with npm install)

-npm install
+- npm install
-npm install nodemon -g
+- npm install nodemon -g
-npm install monk --save np
-npm install ejs -g
+- npm install ejs -g

-# to run/test

-run mongod --dbpath ~/data/db

-# or

-# cd to mongod path

-.\mongod
+# Uitilize MYSQL with MAMP

+- Run /SQL/boardgame_shop.sql in MYSQL for a filled in DB
+- Run structure.sql in MYSQL for an empty DB

-# in serperate terminal run
+# in terminal run

 nodemon